 |Total Credit Hours||27|

-Students may be admitted with deficiencies; these must be completed in addition to the degree requirements.
+Students may be admitted with deficiencies, normally a maximum of 6 credits.
+These must be completed in addition to the degree requirements.

 Students must complete the Graduate School requirements, and the Departmental requirements described here.

 |Select either the Thesis Option or the Coursework Option 1||24-30|

 24 credits from approved courses, including at least 9 credits from CSC7XX courses.

 30 credits from approved courses, including at least 18 credits from CSC7XX courses.

 For both options, at least 18 credit hours must be from CSC 6XX and CSC 7XX courses, and may not include more than 6 credit hours from CSC 670.